meeque/tls-playground/server-nginx/README.md

 ## Using the Playground Servers

-Here's some suggestions on how you can use the preconfigured TLS Playground nginx virtual servers.
+Here's some suggestions on how you can use the pre-configured TLS Playground nginx virtual servers.

 ### Hostname Setup

-The virtual servers of the TLS playground all run on the same IP (localhost) and port.
+The virtual servers of the TLS Playground all run on the same IP (localhost) and port.
 In order to address them, it is recommended that you add the following to your `/etc/hosts` file:

     # TLS Playground hosts
     127.0.0.1       server1.tls-playground.localhost